s4nj1th/secr-cli/README.md

 <h1>secr-cli</h1>
 </div>

 **`secr-cli`** is a fast and minimal command-line tool written in Go for scanning Git repositories for sensitive information such as API keys, tokens, and private keys.
-It works on both committed (`HEAD`) and staged changes.
+It works on both committed (`HEAD`) and staged changes, and can also act as a wrapper around Git commands to enforce secret scanning before any Git operation.

 ## Features

 * Scans either:

   * The latest commit (`HEAD`)
   * Staged (uncommitted) changes
 * Detects:

   * AWS credentials
   * Generic API keys
   * Private keys
   * Slack tokens
 * Outputs filename, line number, and rule matched
 * No external dependencies beyond Go standard library
+* Can be used as a Git command wrapper to scan secrets automatically before running any Git command

 ## Installation